-Small Game Hunting Licensing Requirements
+Small Game Hunting

 To hunt for small game, a resident must have a current Regular N.H.
-Hunting, Combination or Archery License.
+Hunting, Combination, or Archery License.
 A nonresident must have a Regular N.H.
 Hunting, Combination or Archery License or a Small Game License.
-No license is required for youth hunters (under age 16); youth must be accompanied by a properly licensed adult age 18 or older.
+Note: Turkey is considered large game.

-Small Game Hunting Regulations
+Small Game Hunting Hours

 Ruffed Grouse Hunting

-N.H.
-Fish and Game conducts an annual grouse wing and tail survey to help gain critical information about ruffed grouse in NH.
+NHFG conducts an annual grouse wing and tail survey to help gain critical information about ruffed grouse in NH.
 Hunter participation is key to this effort!
 A participating hunter wins a firearm donated by the Ruffed Grouse Society.

 Any grouse hunter can pick up grouse sample packets, which include envelopes and survey cards for two grouse samples, from participating locations listed at huntnh.com.

-Win a Ruger Firearm — Send in the Small Game Survey
+Participate in the Small Game Survey

 Calling all N.H. small game hunters!
 Please fill out and submit your Small Game Survey form by April 11, 2022, and you'll have a chance to win a firearm generously donated by Sturm Ruger & Co., Inc.